The Brill Building, located at 1619 Broadway in the heart of New York's

 music district, is a name synonymous with an approach to songwriting that changed the

 course of music.

 The Brill Building sound came out from the stretch along Broadway between 49th and 53rd streets.
 The Brill Building (named after the Brill Brothers whose clothing store was first located in the street level corner and would later buy it), was at 1619 Broadway.
-With its many offices, one can only imagine the office cleaning NYC had to do to accommodate the reams of paper and ink that were used writing those brilliant songs.
 After its completion in 1931, the owners were forced by a deepening Depression to rent space to music publishers, since there were few other takers.
 The first three, Southern Music, Mills Music and Famous-Music were soon joined by others.
 By 1962 the Brill Building contained 165 music businesses.